Managing and Measuring Flow

 What is flow?

-Flow is the manner in which an item, information or piece of work, moves through a business process.
+In the project management context, flow is how an item, information, or piece of work, moves through a business process.
 It’s the way it navigates various departments or moves across the production floor.
-It is not so much the repeatable route work takes, but the one time experience of an item travelling through the process.
-Did the item move through all departments unencumbered, or did it suffer numerous interruptions along the way?
+It is not so much the repeatable route work takes, but the one-time experience of an item traveling through the process.
+Does an item move through all departments unencumbered, or does it suffer interruptions along the way?

-Levels of frustration are often directly linked to the number of times we hit roadblocks or interruptions along our way.
-The first Kanban principle, visualizing the workflow, shows you how an item moves through an organization.
-The second principle, limiting work in progress, ensures that team members are not slowing down the process, nor creating waste.
-Managing and measuring the flow is analyzing exactly how smoothly these two principles are impacting your organization and looking at ways to improve them.
+The first Kanban practice, visualizing the workflow, shows how an item moves through a process.
+The second one, limiting work in progress, ensures that team members are not slowing down the process, nor creating waste.
+Managing and measuring the flow is the act of analyzing exactly how smoothly these two routines are impacting your flow, and looking at ways to improve it.

-A daily stand-up, during which team members view the Kanban board and observe how work moves from one stage to another, is an activity focused on measuring and analyzing flow.
-You observe a number of things on the board at once, and become aware of your team-mates around you.
-You notice how long it takes for an item to move from one column to another, you check if similar items take the same time, or by how much it varies.
-You pay attention to whether items pause, or get stuck in certain areas longer than others, and why.
-What can be done to unblock it?
+During the short stand-up meetings, team members view the Kanban board and observe how work moves from one stage to another - they analyze flow.
+It helps the team notice how long it takes for an item to move from one column to another, to check if similar items take comparable time to get done, or by how much it varies.
+Once you pay attention to whether items pause or get stuck in certain areas, and why - you can start thinking of what can be done to change that.

-As you analyze these trends, you start to understand a fundamental truth.
-It’s not how fast an item moves through to a particular point, but how smoothly and item moves from start to finish that counts.
-Just like with rush hour traffic or roadworks on a highway - it’s not important how fast your car travels over a short portion of the journey, what counts is your average speed over the length of the route.
-The more items flow in a stable manner across the process, the more predictable your results will become, and the better you can fulfill on promises to your clients, the happier your clients will be.
+A fundamental truth about flow is that it’s not how fast an item moves through to a particular point, but how smoothly it moves from start to finish, that counts.
+Just like with rush hour traffic - it’s not important how fast your car travels over a short portion of the journey, what counts is your average speed over the length of the route.
+The more items flow stably across the process, the more predictable your results will become.
+And, the better you can deliver on promises to your clients, keeping them happy.

-There are a number of metrics that companies can look at.
-Kanban practitioners often use a Cumulative Flow Diagram.
-Better than others, this metric shows us the quantity of work in progress at each stage in the system.
+This metric shows the quantity of work in progress at each stage in the system.
 The smoothness of the CFD expresses how evenly and predictably your company operates.
 You should pay attention to how many items are blocked, and how quickly these bottlenecks are being resolved.
 What’s the length of time that it takes for items to move from one side to another - and, on average, are these times decreasing?
-Measuring and managing flow is done to decrease overall production time and to decrease variation, so that outcome predictability and performance are increased.
+Measuring and managing flow is done to decrease overall production time and to decrease variation, so that outcome predictability and performance are improved.